 If the teacher does not recognize you, turn on your mic and address them politely, and they will acknowledge you.

-If you feel confident and don’t have any questions about the work, it is still important to maintain a connection.
+If you feel confident and don’t have any questions about the work, it is still important to maintain a connection when operating in a virtual environment.

 At the end of class, ask your teacher how his weekend was or mention that you saw him walking his dog!
 Or tell a story about something that happened at your house.

-Teachers miss that kind of communication with their students, and it is an integral part of their day.
+Teachers miss that kind of communication with their students when doing distance learning, and it is an integral part of their day.

 7. Talk to Your Classmates